woaky1/liri-node-app/README.md

 - fs: File System.
 This package comes with node.
 It's used to write our search results to log.txt.

 ## About Me:
 I'm a student at Northwestern's Coding Bootcamp.
 Liri is a homework assignment at the school.
 If you poke around GitHub, you're bound to find a bunch of different takes on it.
+Thanks for stopping by and taking a look at mine!